-Pursuant to the University's Reporting Policy, a "Confidential Employee" is (1) Any University employee who is a licensed medical, clinical, or mental-health professional (e.g., physicians, nurses, physicians' assistants, psychologists, psychiatrists, professional counselors, and social workers, and those performing services under their supervision), when acting in that professional role in the provision of services to a patient who is a University student ("health care providers"), and (2) any University employee providing administrative, operational, and/or related support for such health care providers in the performance of such services.
+Pursuant to the University's Reporting Policy, a "Confidential Employee" is (1) Any University employee who is a licensed medical, clinical, or mental-health professional (e.g., physicians, nurses, physicians' assistants, psychologists, psychiatrists, professional counselors and social workers, and those performing services under their supervision) (collectively "Health Care Providers"), when performing the duties of that professional role; (2) any University employee when performing administrative, operational, and/or related support for such health care providers; (3) any University employee who is an Athletic Trainer working under the supervision of a licensed medical or healthcare professional when performing the duties of that professional role; and (4) the University Ombuds when performing the duties of that professional role.

 The University urges students and employees to seek emotional support after any incident of Prohibited Conduct.
 For this purpose, employees may seek out a Confidential Employee and/or they may seek out one or more confidential sources for crisis and ongoing counseling in the local community.
 More information about the options available to employees for confidential counseling and support, both at the University and in the local community is set forth in the Resource and Reporting Guide for Employees ("Employee Resource Guide"), and in the Confidential Resources Chart.